jleppert/xgettext-dust/README.md

 xgettext-dust
 =============

 Parses dust templates and extracts strings, generating a Gettext POT file for use in i18n translation systems.

+We take a dust template that has one or more @i18n helper calls:

+	{@i18n singular="Hello, {first_name}, you have one message." plural="Hello, {first_name}, you have {message_count} messages!"/}

+And then output the corresponding POT file template, for use in Gettext translation workflows:

+	#: examples/basic2.dust:10
+	msgid "Hello, {first_name}, you have one message." msgid_plural "Hello, {first_name}, you have {message_count} messages!" msgstr[0] ""
+	msgstr[1] ""

+Support is included for singular, plural, context and file/line reference.
+Instead of sprintf style replacements, we leverage the Dust placeholders, which functionally work the same way.
+Parsing is done via the real dust parser (using the generated AST from the dust templates), so all valid Dust syntax and templates are supported.

 Installing
 -------------